home-assistant/companion.home-assistant/docs/notifications/actionable.md

         "action_data": {
           "entity_id": "light.test",
           "my_custom_data": "foo_bar"
-        }
+        },
-        // Android users can also expect to see all data fields sent with the notification in this response },
+        // Android users can also expect to see all data fields sent with the notification in this response such as the "tag" "tag": "TEST"
+    },
     "origin": "REMOTE",
     "time_fired": "2020-02-02T04:45:05.550251+00:00",